 Mudfest is an opportunity for current students to engage, upskill and learn about festival production through on the ground experience in a team of peers with diverse skills and experience.
 Therefore, EVERYONE eligible is encouraged to apply, particularly BIPOC and LGBTQIA+ individuals, as well as individuals living with disability.

 Expression of Interest Process

 Expressions of Interest should be emailed and addressed to Vaishnavi Ravikrishna and Merryn Hughes, the 2021 Creative Arts Officers.
 Please use the subject heading “ (_Your Role_) Expression of Interest” and include a brief cover letter addressing the Key Selection Criteria (maximum one A4 page), a CV and contact details for 2 referees.
-Expressions of Interest should be emailed as a single document (doc or pdf) to email@example.com by 9:00 AM AEST, Monday 22nd of March.
+Expressions of Interest should be emailed as a single document (doc or pdf) to email@example.com.
 Shortlisted applicants will be invited to an interview the following week to be held either online or in Union House, First Floor, University of Melbourne, Parkville, 3010.